 Education is another important part of the human development which is absent from the life of rural women.
 In families where finance is an issue the right to education is extended to women only as long as it is free.
 This among all other things renders them unaware of the problems that improper hygiene practices expose them to.
 It also adds to the existing taboos against menstruation and menstruating women.
 When you don’t know what is wrong, how can you be expected to correct them?

 Menstruation, in these parts of the country, is considered an evil which women should be ashamed of.
-This approach leads to women trying to hide everything related to their period days.
+This approach leads to women trying to hide everything related to their period days and problems faced during periods.
 The easiest, most secretive place to dump the sanitary napkins turns out to be the place where you take a bath for men won’t come there.
 The situation is worse for those who use cloth for in order to prevent others from finding out their sin they dry clothes in places out of the reach of everyone, even sunlight, and this cloth is used throughout the period.

 The Silent Treatment

 Even if you feel the need to do something about your condition how do you talk about it?
 The head of the household, by whom all the proposals are passed in order for them to take effect, is a man.
 A society where menstruation is considered disgraceful, talking about it or the menstruation problems that arise due to it is simply impossible.
 Same goes for when you actually contact a disease for one, you can’t talk to the doctor about it, and two, when you are one of the earning hands of the house, who has time for ailments to be looked after?